 The Board will agree the list of employees (including specimens of their signatures) who are authorised to make short term borrowings on behalf of the Trust.
 This must contain the Chief Executive and the Director of Finance.

 The Director of Finance will advise the Board concerning the Trust’s ability to pay dividend on, and repay Public Dividend Capital (PDC) and any proposed new borrowing, within the limits as set by the Terms of Authorisation.
-The Director of Finance is also responsible for reporting periodically to the Board concerning the PDC debt and all loans and overdrafts.
+The Director of Finance is also responsible for reporting monthly to the Board concerning the PDC debt and all loans and overdrafts.

 All long-term borrowing must be consistent with the plans outlined in the current Business Plan.